Budget RV Driving in Miami - Save on Fuel 2026

 • Immerse yourself in the Cuban culture of Little Havana, especially along Calle Ocho, where you can enjoy authentic cuisine and lively music.

-• Venture into Everglades National Park, just a short drive from Miami, for airboat Tours, wildlife viewing, and a chance to see alligators and crocodiles in their natural habitat.
+• Venture into Everglades National Park, just a short drive from Miami, for airboat tours, wildlife viewing, and a chance to see alligators and crocodiles in their natural habitat.

 • Take a scenic drive along the Overseas Highway (US-1) to Key West, experiencing the famous Seven Mile Bridge and picturesque islands.